On the cyclic torsion of elliptic curves over cubic number fields: Method

-{\bf Method B:} When $N$ is a rational prime number, Kamienny \cite{Kamienny2} established an criterion for the nonexistence of elliptic curves $E$ with a point of order $N$ over a number field of degree $d$.
+When $N$ is a rational prime number, Kamienny \cite{Kamienny2} established an criterion for the nonexistence of elliptic curves $E$ with a point of order $N$ over a number field of degree $d$.
 This criterion is refined by Merel \cite{Merel} in which the Eisenstein quotient is replaced by the winding quotient and the linear independence condition of weight-two cusp forms is replaced by the linear independence of the Hecke operators on the winding element.
-This type of Kamienny's criterion for the general $N$ is proved by Parent \cite{Parent1}.(In Parent's paper, he assumed $N$ to be a prime power for practical reason which we are not involved.
-As he mentioned on page 86, the Kamienny's criterion Th\'{e}or\`{e}me 1.8 was also true by taking directly at any positive integer level $N$.)
+This type of Kamienny's criterion for the general $N$ is proved by Parent \cite{Parent1}.(In Parent's paper, he assumed $N$ to be a prime power for practical reason.
+But as he mentioned on page 86, Th\'{e}or\`{e}me 1.7 and the Kamienny's criterion Th\'{e}or\`{e}me 1.8 are also true by taking directly at any positive integer level $N$.)
 Before giving this criterion, we have to explain the necessary knowledge.